Dunc1995/stupidinvestorbot/README.md

 If the front-end website styling doesn't look right, the likelihood is that `output.css` needs to be recreated (name subject to change).
-This file can be recreated using from the `./web` directory: `npx tailwindcss -i ./src/input.css -o ./static/output.css`
+This file can be recreated by running the following (whilst in the `./web` directory):

+`npx tailwindcss -i ./src/input.css -o ./static/output.css`

 ## Plan for MVP
 - [ ] Integrate the bot with [thenewsapi](https://www.thenewsapi.com/) if